Provision for the early years is outstanding. This enables children to acquire new skills, knowledge and understanding very well.

 We have a qualified and experienced staff who ensure that your child learns in a caring and stimulating environment.

-Mrs Stephenson is a qualified teacher.
+Mrs Wray is a qualified teacher.
 She leads an experienced team of nursery nurses, specialist nursery nurses for hearing impaired children and Level 3 qualified TAs.

 Mrs C Caston